Torsitano/firehol-scan/README.md

 ## Basic Benchmarking

-Since there was the potential to hold millions of IP addresses that would constantly be scanned against, I wanted to avoid the approach of repeately iterating through an array of IP address for each log event.
+Since there was the potential to hold millions of IP addresses that would constantly be scanned against, I wanted to avoid the approach of repeatedly iterating through an array of IP address for each log event.

 I did some basic benchmarking with Maps, Sets, and Arrays.
 I found that in very small sets, using `array.includes()` actually outperformed Maps and Sets, but this was with sets small enough to not really matter(~few hundred IPs).
 When expanding to much larger sets, Maps and Sets *drastically* outperformed Arrays, which was expected.
 During testing Maps usually outperformed Sets.